Home Chat (play): Critical reception

 The reviews in the press ranged from unenthusiastic to hostile.
 In The Saturday Review, Ivor Brown called Home Chat "only the shadow of a play" and the character "witless fragments of negativity".
 The Times thought that play contained some amusing and attractive pieces of dramatic manners, but blamed Coward for an unconvincing whole.
 The Manchester Guardian commented, "It was not easy to sustain even the slightest interest in the ultimate couplings of such human rolling-stock as this" and said that the play "lacked any proximity to an abstract comic idea or to some lustrous elegance of speech and manner".
 The Illustrated London News called the play "an amusing little trifle on the whole – but it is thin in its material and there are signs about it of hasty and careless composition".
 In The Observer, St John Ervine took a similar view: "Had Mr Coward spent another week in writing his play it would have been a much wittier one than it is.
 It might also have been less open to the reproach that it fails to deal with credible persons".

 Coward gave his own verdict three decades later:

 Revivals

 Home Chat was in the repertory of The Noël Coward Company, a touring ensemble set up in 1932 to present his plays around Britain.
 It was performed in a double-bill with Coward's Weatherwise.
+The United States premiere was given at the Majestic Theatre in Brooklyn on October 8, 1934 with a cast that included Rollo Peters as Paul Ebony, Edith Taliaferro as Janet, Philip Tonge as Alec Stone, Jill Stern as Pallett, Sherling Oliver as Peter, Stapleton Kent as Turner, Daisy Belmore as Mrs. Belmore, and Rosalind Ivan as Mrs. Chilham.
+That production subsequently toured to Philadelphia.

 The first professional London revival was in 2016 at the Finborough Theatre.
 The reviewer in The Daily Telegraph wrote, "By no means a classic, this is still a powerful production of a forgotten feminist piece with … a woman taking control of her sexual and intellectual destiny.
 Written a year before women got the vote, it shows Coward as the firebrand of his day".
 The Times commented, "The tone slides awkwardly from bright, brittle comedy to over-earnest Ibsenite naturalism, and there never seems to be quite enough at stake, the relationships too thinly drawn for us to care which of them survives".